AMD-BC-250/gpu-governor/README.md

 - CMake
 - A C++ toolchain
 - libdrm
+- yaml-cpp

 ## Configuration

-- A configuration file is installed to /etc/oberon-config.yaml.
+- A configuration file is installed to /etc/amd-bc-250-gpu-governor.yaml.
 This allows the maximum and minimum voltage and frequency to be set.

 ## Limitations